-A comprehensive experimental study was undertaken in this research effort to investigate cumulative damage in reinforced concrete circular bridge piers subjected to a series of earthquake excitations.
-Twelve identical quarter-scale bridge columns were designed and fabricated in accordance with current AASHTO specifications.
-A unique setup to expedite the testing process was designed and built in the structural test facility at NIST.
+A comprehensive experimental study was undertaken in this research effort to investigate cumulative damage in reinforced concrete circular bridge piers.
+Twelve identical quarter-scale bridge columns, designed and fabricated in accordance with current AASHTO specifications, were tested in two phases.

-The testing was divided into two phases.
 Phase I testing consisted of benchmark tests to establish the monotonic force-deformation envelope, the energy capacity under standard cyclic loads, and constant amplitude tests to determine the low-cycle fatigue characteristics of the bridge column.
 Phase II testing was composed of a series of analytically predicted displacement amplitudes representing the bridge response to typical earthquakes.
-The results of Phase I testing provided information on the fatigue behavior of reinforced concrete and Phase II provided data on the effect of load path on cumulative damage.
+The results of Phase I testing provided information on the fatigue behavior of reinforced concrete and Phase II provided data on the effects of load path on cumulative damage.

 Test observations indicate two potential failure modes: low cycle fatigue of the longitudinal reinforcing bars; and confinement failure due to rupture of the confining spirals.
-The former failure mode is associated with relatively large displacement amplitudes in excess of 5% drift while the latter is associated with a larger number of smaller amplitude cycles.
-Analytical studies indicate that most earthquakes induce few large amplitude cycles pointing to the need for proper confinement to prevent catastrophic failure.
+The former failure mode is associated with relatively large displacement amplitudes in excess of 4% lateral drift while the latter is associated with a larger number of smaller amplitude cycles.
 The results of the testing were also used in an analytical study of cumulative damage.
-A simple fatigue-based model, derived from existing theories in the literature, was used to predict cumulative damage in flexural bridge piers.
-Critical damage measures, such as stiffness degradation, dissipated hysteretic energy, ductility, and fatigue were evaluated against observed behavior.
-It was found that none of these damage measures consistently predict observed damage limit states though fatigue-based models demonstrated better reliability.
+It was found that none of the currently available damage models consistently predict observed damage limit states though fatigue-based models demonstrated better reliability.
 It was further observed that the energy-dissipation capacity of members is path-dependent, hence, models of seismic damage that rely only on measures of energy dissipation cannot predict failure if it is not related to ductility.
 Findings from this study will provide additional input into the development of performance-based design specifications wherein design is linked to damage limit states.